mantidproject/mantid/dev-docs/source/Testing/MSlice/MSliceTestGuide.rst

    :align: center
    :width: 80%

-4. Generate a Script
+5. Generate a Script
 ####################

 #.
-Navigate to the ``File`` menu on the cut plot
+Navigate to the ``File`` menu on a cut plot.
+Please note that this needs to be a cut plot created via the ``Cut`` tab and not an interactive cut.
 #.
 Select ``Generate Script to Clipboard`` and paste the script into the Mantid editor.
 Please note that on Linux ``Ctrl + V`` might not work as expected.
 Use ``shift insert`` instead in this case.
 #.
 Run the script and check that the same cut plot is displayed

-5. Waterfall Plots
+6. Waterfall Plots
 ##################

 #.
 Navigate to the ``Cut`` tab